Di-Chai/FedEval/sphinx/BenchmarkResults.md

 **Benchmarking FL mechanisms**: We have chosen the following five FL mechanisms which target different issues in the benchmarking:

-- FedSGD [1]: FedSGD inherits the settings of large-batch synchronous SGD in data centers [], and it is the one of the most fundamental FL mechanisms.
+- FedSGD [1]: FedSGD inherits the settings of large-batch synchronous SGD in data centers, and it is the one of the most fundamental FL mechanisms.

 - FedAvg [1]: FedAvg is a communication efficient mechanism, which aggregates the parameters trained by multiple rounds clients' local training.